tonypottera24/zkAuction/README.md

 ## Contributions

-If you have any questions, please open an issue or send a mail to the following address.
+If you have any questions or want to learn more about this research, please open an issue or send a mail to the following address.

 * Po-Chu Hsu: tonypottera[at]gmail.com